pinobatch/little-things-gb/sgbkeyirq/README.md

 ### 2. Rise time

-Press and release the A Button and then Down on the Control Pad to measure and display the rise time.
-This differs between DMG and MGB, and the Control Pad can have more rise time than the buttons.
+Press and release the A Button and then Down on the Control Pad to measure and display the rise time, or the time for input to settle after deselecting half of the key matrix.
+For example, "Down to btns" means that while you hold Down on the Control Pad, the test will select the Control Pad, wait, select the buttons, and time how long it takes for the Down bit to return to 1.

+* A to dirs: Select buttons (P1=$10), wait, select Control Pad (P1=$20), measure
+* A to none: Select buttons (P1=$10), wait, select nothing (P1=$30), measure
+* Down to btns: Select Control Pad (P1=$20), wait, select buttons (P1=$10), measure
+* Down to none: Select Control Pad (P1=$20), wait, select nothing (P1=$30), measure

+Rise time is measured in units of 4 T-states (about 1 microsecond) and differs between DMG and MGB.
+The Control Pad had a longer rise time than the buttons in units owned by the developer, and there was no time difference between selecting the other half and deselecting the entire matrix.

+This measures time to respond to changes in the select bits, not time when the player physically releases a key.

 ### 3. Frame period